Skip to content

 Is counselling right for you?

-You do not need to have everything figured out before starting counselling.
-If you are feeling overwhelmed, stuck, or unsure, counselling gives you space to explore what is going on at your own pace.
+If you are feeling overwhelmed, stuck, anxious or unsure, counselling gives you space to explore what is going on at your own pace.

 Final Thoughts